 5 Key Features of JetElements Plugin

 Surely there are a ton of features offered by the JetElements plugin but not all are noteworthy.
-Here are 5 Key JetElements features (that I believe) useful in day-to-day usage…
+Here are 5 Key JetElements features (that I believe) are useful in day-to-day usage…

-- Ready to import Pre-designed layouts: Just like Elementor, the Crocoblocks JetElements plugin also offers one-click ready to import templates (for the widgets offered in JetElements)
+- Ready to import Pre-designed layouts: Just like Elementor, the Crocoblocks JetElements plugin also offers one-click ready-to-import templates (for the widgets offered in JetElements)